 Availability / location of shore power is shown in the quay overview.
+Instruction on how to operate the equipment is placed onto the equipment.

 Our shore power systems supply 50 or 60hz and 440 or 690V.
 Max power output 750 kVa.
 The plants can be fully loaded at the same time.